Histories and Transformations of Access Journal from 1982

 2020 and beyond – ACCESS: Contemporary Issues in Education.

-In 2020, Access has been re-launched by PESA as an open access journal, blind peer reviewed journal under the PESA Agora project.
-The new team is: Editor, Nina Hood, Deputy Editor, Marek Tesar, and Andrew Madjar, Editorial Administrator, all from The University of Auckland.
+In 2020, Access was re-launched by PESA as an open access journal, blind peer reviewed journal under the PESA Agora project.
+The relaunch team was: Nina Hood (Editor), Marek Tesar (Deputy Editor) and Andrew Madjar (Editorial Administrator), all from The University of Auckland.
+In 2021, Nesta Devine from the Auckland University of Technology, became the Editor.
 The journal focus has shifted again returning to something much closer to its original ethos and purpose.
 Access will focus on big issues and ideas impacting, influencing and informing educational studies from diverse and global perspectives.
 It will provide a forum whereby scholars, researchers and teachers from around the world can explore macro issues and their implications for and in education.
 Such a focus takes into account the history of the journal and its various manifestations by incorporating the critical perspectives of its early days, its focus on policy and philosophy during the 1990s, and the cultural studies approach of the early 2000s.
 It also opens up its focus to include an engagement with educational practice, and how the issues and ideas defining contemporary social, political, economic, cultural, technological and environmental life are impacting education.
 To reflect this new direction, Access has a new subtitle: contemporary issues in education.

 Access retains its high quality, ideas and scholarships relevant to asking questions about educational thought, as Tina Engels-Schwarzpaul once said: “Access has, since I have known about it, demonstrated a commitment to asking questions about how a given situation could be otherwise and better, and how we can think about “difference” differently”